 - Cover the pot, remove from burner, and let stand for 6 to 12 minutes.
 Time will depend on how well you like them cooked.

-- In the meantime, fill a large bowl with ice.
+- In the meantime, fill a large bowl with ice and add cold water.

-- When time is up, remove eggs from the pot and transfer to the bowl with ice.
-Let stand 10 minutes, or until cooled.
+- When time is up, remove eggs from the pot and transfer to the ice water.
+Let stand 8 to 10 minutes, or until cooled.

 - Peel and serve.